M-o-a-T/moat/doc/config.rst

 Consider this example::

     apps:
-      s: serial.Link
+      r: serial.Link
-    s:
+    r:
       port: "/dev/ttyUSB0"
       mode: &rs
         rate: 115200
+      frame: 0xc1
     cfg:
-      s:
+      r:
         apps:
           wdt: wdt.Cmd
           r: serial.Link
           f: fs.Cmd
         r:
           port: 2
           mode: *rs

-Here, the top-level section ``s`` contains the data that describes how to talk to the serial port. ``cfg.s`` is the configuration file that ``moat micro setup`` will initially send to the remote side.
+Here, the top-level section ``r`` contains the data that describes how to talk to the serial port. ``cfg.r`` is the configuration file that ``moat micro setup`` will initially send to the remote side.

 On the remote side, ``apps.r`` configures the MCU's serial link back to the